oktadev/okta-blog/_source/_posts/2022-06-15-terraform-eks-microservices.md

                 client-secret: <client-secret>
 ```

 Next, configure the JHipster Registry to use OIDC for authentication.
-Modify `kubernetes/registry-k8s/jhipster-registry.yml` to enable the `oauth2` profile, which is pre-configured in the JHipster Registry application.
+Modify `kubernetes/registry-k8s/jhipster-registry.yml` to enable the `oauth2` profile, which is preconfigured in the JHipster Registry application.

 ```yaml
 - name: SPRING_PROFILES_ACTIVE